amartdaz/frontend-code-test/README.md

 **Add and remove boxes.**

     I have implemented functionality in the buttons we already have in the toolbar.
-Adding a new box will create a box whose coordinates are diagonally separated by 25px from the previous one.
+Adding a new box will create a box with random coordinates.
 The remove button will remove all selected boxes, or if none are selected, the last box created.

 **Select a box, which should visually indicate that is selected**

-    If a box is selected, the text and its weight change.
+    You can select and unselect a box clicking on it.

 **Drag the boxes around using interact.js and using React refs.
 (Keep in mind you should be able to drag a box even if it's not selected when the dragging starts).**